 § 148-5-8.
 Solar energy systems.
+[Amended 6-5-2023 by L.L.
+No. 4-2023]

 - A. Intent.
-The purpose of the following regulations is to promote and accommodate the provision of solar energy systems as an environmentally friendly alternative source of energy for town residents and businesses.
+The purpose of the following regulations is to promote and accommodate the provision of solar energy systems as an environmentally friendly alternative source of energy for Town residents and businesses.
 The Town shares the general goal of encouraging solar energy generation with federal and state programs.
 However, federal and state programs focus on total energy production, the interface with public utilities, and operational characteristics of solar energy systems, while the Town is more concerned with the physical characteristics and impacts of solar energy systems.
 These regulations reflect the Town's concerns. - B. Authority.
 All solar energy systems shall be established and maintained in conformance with this section.
-The Town recognizes that solar technology for consumer use is a new and evolving technology and that some Town standards may not apply to all solar energy systems.
-Therefore, this section authorizes limited modifications as deemed appropriate [see 148-5-8D(4)(d)]. - C. Solar energy system review and dimensional standards.
+The Town recognizes that solar technology for consumer use is a new and evolving technology and that some Town standards may not apply to all solar

+- energy systems.
+Therefore, this section authorizes limited modifications as deemed appropriate [see § 148-5-8D(4)(d)]. - C. Solar energy system review and dimensional standards.
 The following table sets forth the review procedures and standards for solar energy systems.
-See also § 148-12-2, Definitions (for terms in the Table of Standards denoted with "").

-- (1) Table of Standards.26 - (2) Off-site/community solar system may be the sole principal use of a lot or may be co-located as second principal use with another principal use on a portion of a lot and shall be subject to Town review and applicable standards.
+See also § 148-12-2 Definitions (for terms with "\"). - (1) Table of Standards.5 - (2) Off-site/community solar system may be the sole principal use of a lot or may be co-located as second principal use with another principal use on a portion of a lot and shall be subject to Town review and applicable standards.
 The solar collectors may be building-mounted or ground-mounted.
-The offsite/community system shall apportion solar collectors or electric output to individual end-users through a legally binding agreement and management system.
+The off-site/community system shall apportion solar collectors or electric output to individual end-users through a legally binding agreement and management system.
 This management system shall be documented, subject to Town review, and may show either collective ownership and management by the end-users or ownership and operation by a third party with long-term leases to the individual end-users.
-Examples of the managing entity include subdivision homeowner association and other similar organization or a profit or nonprofit third party. - (3) Utility facility system may be the sole principal use of a lot or may be colocated as a second principal use with another principal use on a portion of a lot and shall be subject to Town review and applicable standards. - D. General regulations. - (1) Safety and security compliance. - (a) Electrical connections.
-All solar energy systems shall be subject to electrical permit, inspection and certification for safe installation and operation. - (b) Utility connection.
-All power lines from the solar energy system for onsite consumption shall be located underground; interconnections to the public utility grid shall be subject to the requirements of the public utility.
-All lines and connections shall be installed by certified professionals and must meet all applicable federal, state and local electrical codes. - (c) Security ground-mounted solar systems may be enclosed by fencing to prevent unauthorized access.
-Warning signs with the owner's contact information may be placed on the entrance and perimeter of the fencing. - (d) Maintenance and inspection. - [1] The land, structures and equipment associated with all solar energy systems shall be maintained in good condition and in accordance with all requirements of this section. - [2] Upon notice to the owner or his/her agent, the Codes Enforcement Officer and/or Town Engineer shall have the right at any reasonable time to enter the premises on which a solar energy system is constructed to inspect all parts of the installation and require that repairs or alterations be made if in his/her judgment there may be a deficiency in the operation or the structural stability of the system.
-If necessary, the Codes Enforcement Officer or Town Engineer may order the system to be secured or to cease operation.
-If the Codes Enforcement Officer or Town Engineer has reason to believe that an emergency situation involving danger to life, limb or property exists, the Codes Enforcement Officer or Town Engineer may enter the premises for purposes of inspecting the system without notifying the owner or agent in advance and order immediate correction.
-[See also Subsection D(6), Discontinuance.]
+Examples of the managing entity include subdivision homeowner association and other similar organization or a profit or nonprofit third party. - (3) Utility facility system may be the sole principal use of lot or may be co-located as second principal use with another principal use on a portion of a lot and shall be subject to Town review and applicable standards.

+D. General regulations.

+- (1) Safety and security compliance. - (a) Electrical connections.
+All solar energy systems shall be subject to electrical permit, inspection and certification for safe installation and operation.
+Prior to the time of the issuance of a building permit, the applicant/owner shall demonstrate to the Code Enforcement Officer a reliable and safe method for de-energizing the solar energy system in the event of an emergency. - (b) Utility connection.
+All power lines from the solar energy system for on-site consumption shall be located underground; interconnections to the public utility grid shall be subject to the requirements of the public utility.
+All lines and connections shall be installed by certified professionals and must meet all applicable federal, state and local electrical codes. - (c) Security.
+Ground-mounted solar systems shall be enclosed by fencing to prevent unauthorized access.
+Warning signs with the owner's contact information shall be placed on the entrance and perimeter of the fencing. - (d) Maintenance and inspection.

-^{26.} Editor's Note: The Table of Standards is included as an attachment to this chapter.
+5. Editor's Note: The Table of Standards is included as an attachment to this chapter.